Homeowner shoots, kills man breaking into home

 It is unknown at this time how the elderly woman was assaulted but it is believed that a domestic dispute took place between a resident of the home and the deceased man.

+“You always get concerned about someone losing their life to domestic violence or so on, but unfortunately, it’s become more of the norm that the exception,” neighbor Bryan Woodall said.

-Police do not beleive there is a threat to the public in this area.
+Police do not believe there is a threat to the public in this area.

 Anyone with information about this case is asked to contact the Lower Paxton Township Police Department at 717-657-5656 and request Sergeant Taylor or Corporal Witmer or submit a tip via this website.